 But the outlet model will last longer before that first repair, right?
 Not necessarily, in my experience.
 At least not enough to be worth the price difference, if you have a choice.

 Often you can save money on appliances by buying from private owners secondhand.
 When people upgrade, they often sell their old models on Craigslist or local Facebook for-sale groups.
 Another good source of appliances is estate sales.

 Save money on appliances on Black Friday

-Off-brand major appliances for $250 are a common Black Friday special at stores like Sears, Home Depot and Lowe’s.
-There’s nothing at all wrong with them.
+Off-brand major appliances for $250 are a common Black Friday special to get you in the door at stores like Sears, Home Depot and Lowe’s.
+Unlike Black Friday electronics, there’s nothing at all wrong with them.
 If you don’t mind fighting a crowd and dealing with limited quantities and likely backorders, this is a way to get a good deal.
 But it doesn’t help you the other 364 days of the year.